dwmorrin/material-calendar-api/README.md

 ```

 For production with an external authentication that can inject the auth ID into
-the requeset headers, add the following entries to .env:
+the request headers, add the following entries to .env:

 ```
 AUTH_METHOD=CUSTOM_HEADER